 828.548.1786, then follow the prompts to register.
 Click here for more details.

 Giving at Grace

 As we experience and grow in the generosity of God’s blessings to us in Christ we become motivated and empowered to become more generous ourselves.
 God uses our giving to help us mature personally and corporately.
 Without generosity both we and the church are spiritually hindered.
-Our hope is that as you are being blessed by the ministry of Grace Community Church you will desire to partner with us in its support and progress.
+Our hope is that as you are being blessed by the ministry of Grace Mills River Church you will desire to partner with us in its support and progress.
 This section is designed to help you understand our beliefs about giving, to provide you information on our finances and to help you easily participate through giving when you are led to do so.

 Your gift helps us live out our vision to serve the world.
 Click below to open our Online Giving portal.

 Text to Give option is designed to provide members another convenient way to give their tithes and offerings.
 From your mobile device, text 828.548.1786 and the amount you wish donate, then press send.

 Why We Give